 The J1 connector is primarily used for triggering and for monitoring the status of the power supply.
 Each pin is isolated from the power supply (photo coupled).
-The Trigger In and Out On/Off input can accept up to 30V/8mA.
-The Trigger Out port is pulled high internally to +5V.
+The Trigger In and Out On/Off input port are pulled high internally to +5V.